Abstinence: Discontinuance and avoidance of further use of a drug.

 Codeine: Sedative and pain-relieving agent found in opium.
 Structurally related to morphine but less potent, and constituting approximately 0.5% of the opium extract.

-Cognitive Therapy / Processesing: A form of psychotherapy based on the belief that psychological problems are the products of faulty ways of thinking about the world.
+effective treatment Therapy / Processesing: A form of psychotherapy based on the belief that psychological problems are the products of faulty ways of thinking about the world.
 For example, a depressed patient may have come to see him- or herself as powerless to change in any way.
 The therapist assists the patient to identify these false ways of thinking and to avoid them.
 (Ref.
 1)

 COMP: California Organization of Methadone Programs.